puppetlabs/puppet-specifications/tasks/README.md

 **parameters**:  The parameters or input the task accepts listed with a [Puppet data type](../language/types_values_variables.md) string and optional description.
 Top level params names have the same restrictions as Puppet class param names and must match `\A[a-z][a-z0-9_]*\z`.

+**implementations**: A list of implementation files in preference order, along with an optional list of required features for that implementation to be suitable on a target.

 #### Example

 ```json